-Cupping is another problem caused by moisture.
-This occurs when the wooden flooring is exposed to significant amounts of moisture.
+Cupping is another problem that occurs when wooden flooring is exposed to significant amounts of moisture.
 Once absorbed, this moisture causes the material to warp in places.
-An uneven surface isn’t ideal when it comes to flooring.

 As with gapping, you can overcome cupping by letting floor materials acclimate to their surroundings before installing them.
 It’s also important to maintain consistent humidity and temperature levels.
-Avoid using things like humidifiers and be cautious when it comes to cleaning.
-Understanding how to clean engineered wood flooring will ensure you’re not using more water than you need to.
+Avoid using humidifiers and be cautious when cleaning.
+Understanding how to care for your wood flooring will ensure you’re not using more water than you need to.

 You’ll also need to think about the sub-floor layer.
 If the subfloor is exposed to high levels of moisture, it won’t be able to dry out as quickly as the visible flooring layer.
 This can quickly lead to a noticeable expansion of the topside.